 All humanity was trapped in sin.
 Obeying the law of Torah could not rescue them, but Jesus' death and resurrection created a multiethnic covenant family.

 Justification by Faith

-Every human since Adam chose sin and selfishness, but Jesus offered his life so everyone can be justified by faith and enter the new Jesus-like humanity.
+Every human since Adam chose sin and selfishness, but Jesus offered His life so everyone can be justified by faith and enter the new Jesus-like humanity.

 God's Promise Fulfilled

-This week, guest writer Patrick Schreiner, Assistant Professor of New Testament Language and Literature and Associate Dean at Western Seminary provides us an amazing essay on Paul's Magnum Opus: Romans....
+Guest writer Patrick Schreiner, Assistant Professor of New Testament Language and Literature and Associate Dean at Western Seminary provides us an amazing essay on Paul's Magnum Opus: Romans....